ahmadatef17/Quarantine-Active-Directory-not-active-Users/README.md

 > &ensp; &ensp; &ensp;You can ignore this part by commenting it by putting before it "<#", Putting after it "#>" <br>
 > &ensp; &ensp; &ensp;or you can edit this part to exclude important OU's, That you Don't want the Script to touch Users inside of it.

+3- Move users should be moved, to "Not-Active-Users" OU.

-3- At the end create log file that contains users moved to'Not-Active-Users' OU folloing Data :
+4- At the end create log file that contains users moved to'Not-Active-Users' OU folloing Data :
 > name,<br>
 > last log on date,<br>
 > old OU. 'before moving'

 <H4> After Running this Script </H4>